Just last week, police forces across Europe arrested individuals who they believed had been using the notorious DroidJack malware

 But, in the wrong hands, it can also be considered a "Remote Access Trojan" - giving malicious hackers an opportunity to sneakily spy on and steal from unsuspecting users duped into installing the code.

-In his blog post, researcher Nikolaos Chrysaidos describes how he believes hackers have infected Androids with OmniRAT after sending an SMS.
+, researcher Nikolaos Chrysaidos describes how he believes hackers have infected Androids with OmniRAT after sending an SMS.

 Apparently, a German Android user explained on the Techboard-online forum how he had received an SMS telling him that an MMS had not been delivered directly to him due to the StageFright vulnerability.